 As the application of plastic composite materials to automobiles and airplanes is getting more and more accelerated these days, it is urged to establish guidelines for designing polymer materials possessing both high strength and toughness.
-We perform a bottom-up multi-scale simulation aided by the coarse-grained molecular dynamics method with the aim to obtain constitutive laws of materials by numerical simulations.
-We also carry out finite-element method (FEM) simulations of crack propagation problems to build a model that reproduce experimental results and to clarify the mechanism of crack propagation.
+We perform multi-scale simulation aided by all-atom and coarse-grained molecular dynamics to obtain profoundness, microscopic mechanisms of fatigue crack initiation have been little understood.
+We are working on the development of a novel multiscale simulation method to elucidate fatigue mechanisms at the nano and micrometer scales.
+Utilizing machine-learning, the new method combines deductive (bottom-up) and inductive (top-down) multiscale approaches, by which one can perform multiscale simulations overcoming drawbacks of both the conventional schemes.